Taloonys/knowledge/programming/common-principles/0-main.md

-> Generally it's not a computer science cuz i ignore precise explanation in terms of bytes and etc
+> Generally it's not a computer science cuz i ignore precise explanation in terms of bytes and etc.

 **Contents**:
 * [Numeral systems](numeral-systems.md)